-Bass/Trout – Piney Reservoir (MD – aka Frostburg Reservoir)
+Piney Reservoir Trout Fishing (MD – aka Frostburg Reservoir)

 Approximate Boundary: 39.703576,-79.010521 to 39.712028,-78.999513

-Owned by the City of Frostburg, the 120 acre, 35 foot deep Piney Reservoir is also known as Frostburg Reservoir.
-The lake was reconstructed in 1990 and is primarily a destination for bass, perch and even tiger muskies.
-The DNR stocks trout in both the Spring and the Fall to provide additional variety.
+The 120-acre, 35-foot-deep Piney Reservoir, owned by the City of Frostburg, is also known as Frostburg Reservoir.
+The lake was reconstructed in 1990 and is primarily a destination for bass, perch, and tiger muskies.
+The DNR stocks trout in Spring and Fall to provide additional variety.
 There is no doubt that this is a scenic setting.
-The northern perimeter backs up onto manicured farm fields and the entire western side of the lake hugs a thickly forested ridge.
+The northern perimeter backs up onto manicured farm fields, and the entire western side of the lake hugs a thickly forested ridge.

-The upper end is shallow with the section adjacent to Piney Run Road becoming unfishable as a result of the heavy growth of aquatic vegetation.
-Marshland also predominates on the portion of the lake to the east of Grantsville Road as well as the southern tip of the main lake.
-The water is deeper at the western end of the dam and, according to the DNR, walleye have been caught along that shoreline.
+The upper end is shallow, and the section adjacent to Piney Run Road has become unfishable due to the heavy growth of aquatic vegetation.
+Marshland also predominates on the portion of the lake to the east of Grantsville Road and the southern tip of the main lake.
+The water is deeper at the western end of the dam, and, according to the DNR, walleye have been caught along that shoreline.

 Directions: